Our phase one grantees

 Mission

-To upskill and empower communities to achieve clean and healthy waters by putting people and communities at the heart of citizen science, enabling them to identify specific outcomes they wish to see and create action to improve local water quality.
+Upskilling communities to achieve clean and healthy waters by putting people and their priorities at the heart of citizen science.

 Background

-Climate change and drought is a serious concern across the South West, impacting the environment, community, and the economy.
-Public interest in water pollution has also intensified with media coverage of the issues.
-Westcountry Citizen Science Investigations (CSI) addresses shortfalls in Government-funded monitoring by empowering communities to collect data, track pollution and take action over poor water quality.
-This project puts the power in community hands, identifying key questions they want answered.
+Westcountry Rivers Trust (WRT) have cared for the rivers, streams, lakes, wetlands and esturaries of the Westcountry for 30 years.
+Climate change is a serious concern across the southwest, impacting the environment, community, and the economy.
+With public interest intensifying from media coverage of water pollution issues, Westcountry Citizen Science Investigations (CSI) address shortfalls in Government-funded monitoring by empowering communities to collect data, track pollution and take action over poor water quality.
+This project aimed to widen participation by building on their existing citizen science model to create a network of local catchment communities that lead river groups and identify the key questions they want answers to.

 Open category